Why Your Contact Form Is the Cheapest Fix on Your Contractor Website

 Each “yes” on the diagnostic is a fix that costs an afternoon of plugin configuration.
 Most contractors fail four of the seven steps.
 None of them require a redesign, a replatform, or a developer.

-When the Form Isn’t the Problem
+When the Form Is Not the Problem

-Honesty.
+Honesty matters here.
 Sometimes the form is the symptom, not the cause.

-Most contractor sites we audit at the $2M to $10M revenue range have all three problems.
-Traffic gaps, form failures, and response-speed gaps.
-The form is where we start because it’s the cheapest, fastest, and most measurable.
+Most contractor sites we audit at the $2 million to $10 million revenue range have all three problems: traffic gaps, form failures, and response-speed gaps.
+The form is where we start because it is the cheapest, fastest, and most measurable.
+Where the gap is competitive rather than mechanical, broader market data is covered under market intelligence for contractors.

 Frequently Asked Questions